rubiojr/hass2geo/README.md

 GeoJSON and GPX formats are supported.

+## Installation

+Download the latest release from the [releases page](https://github.com/rubiojr/hass2geo/releases) and extract the binary to a directory in your PATH.

 ## Usage

 You'll need direct access to Home Assistant's [SQLite database](https://www.home-assistant.io/docs/backend/database/).
 The database is typically located at `config/home-assistant_v2.db`.